Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 - Xoxocotlan, just south of Oaxaca, comes alive on the eve of Dia de Muertos.
 Two cemeteries sit a short walk apart, creating one of the largest graveyard celebrations in the region.

-Coach kids beforehand: walk on the paths, do not take photos of mourners up close, do not sit on graves, and ask before photographing any altar.
+Coach kids beforehand: walk on the paths, do not photograph mourners up close, do not sit on graves, and ask before photographing any altar.
+As a gringa I learned this the hard way the first night when I lifted my camera at the wrong moment.
+A Oaxacan grandmother gently put her hand on my lens and said "no, mi hija."
+She was kind.
+I was mortified.
+I never made that mistake again.
 Many families will warmly invite you to share mezcal or a piece of pan de muerto, and accepting graciously is part of the cultural exchange.

 Family-Friendly Cultural Activities Beyond the Parades